NeerajHazarika/NeerajHazarika/README.md

 -  Obsessed with exploring and learning new things
 -  I’m looking to freelance
 -  2020 Goals: Contribute more to Open Source projects, Learn Web Dev, 3 star codechef rating
--  Fun fact: I love to listen to music, watch anime & tv series
+-  I love to listen to music, watch anime & tv series

 ### Spotify Playing 🎧